ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_asympt_ihd_proportions
 --------------------------
-Purpose -- Returns the proportion of people who survive a heart attack who should get asymptomatic ihd.
-We assign heart failure using get_post_mi_heart_failure_proportion_draws and angina using get_angina_proportions.
-The proportion of people with angina equals 1 - proportion of mi 1 month survivors that get angina + proportion of mi 1 month survivors that get heart failure

-Functionality -- Uses get_post_mi_heart_failure_proportion_draws and get_angina_proportions to determine the proportion of simulants who should get angina.

 Assumptions -- That all people who survive a heart attack then get one of asymptomatic ihd, heart failure, or angina

 Questions -- None